-The Community Health Worker Institute (CHWI) supports the advancement of the CHW workforce through training, coaching & showing impact in communities & working in partnership with clinical teams.
+The Community Health Worker Institute (CHWI) supports the advancement of the CHW workforce through training, coaching, showing impact in communities, and working in partnership with clinical teams.

 The CHWI is focused on five core areas of community health work: training, technical assistance, community health worker leadership development, community impact, and sustainability.

 The Community Health Worker Institute (CHWI) trains CHWs, provides technical assistance to help organizations integrate CHWs into their work utilizing best practices, and helps advance CHW evaluation and policy so that CHWs can help more South Carolinians access the resources they need and advance equity in their communities.

 Research on CHWs shows proven effectiveness in reducing health inequities, containing costs, and improving outcomes across a wide range of diseases and conditions, including:

 - Diabetes: African American patients with diabetes in West Baltimore City resulted in a decline in emergency room (ER) visits by 40%, ER admissions to hospitals declined by 33%, and Medicaid payments declined by 27%.
 The CHW program resulted in an average savings of $2,245 per patient per year, and a total savings of $262,080 for 117 patients.1